UNL-UAV/UNL-UAV/docs/index.md

 # Who We Are

-UNL Aerospace UAV IARC Team, known as UNL UAV, is a student-led design team operating under the [UNL Aerospace Student Organization](http://unlaero.space/).
+UNL Aerospace UAV IARC Team is a student-led aerospace design team operating under the [UNL Aerospace Student Organization](http://unlaero.space/).

 We are focused on designing and building an autonomous drone and mechanical robotic manipulation payload systems capable of accomplishing the AUVSI IARC Mission 9 directives.